trojblue/unibox/README.md

 **CLI**:
 - `unibox resize <dir>`: resizes a directory of images using either `pillow` or `libvips`
+- `unibox copy <dir>`: an awscli-like tool for copying files with certain suffix to a new dir, keeping the same directory structure
+- `unibox move <dir>`: like `copy`, but moves insteads

 **utils**:
 - `UniLogger`: uniformed logger class